MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.People/Get-MgBetaUserPerson.md

 The collection is ordered by their relevance to the user, which is determined by the user's communication, collaboration and business relationships.
 A person is an aggregation of information from across mail, contacts and social networks.

+> [!NOTE]
+> To view the v1.0 release of this cmdlet, view [Get-MgUserPerson](/powershell/module/Microsoft.Graph.People/Get-MgUserPerson?view=graph-powershell-v1.0)

 ## SYNTAX

 ### List (Default)